Video Game / March of War

 - Arrows on Fire: Courtesy of the Shogun Empire's Korean Archers, now with dynamite for that extra bang!
 Junta Amazons also use them.

-- Awesome Personnel Carrier: The Latin Junta's Assault Bus.
+- Awesome Personnel Carrier: The Latin Junta's Assault Bus, a civilian bus with re-enforced armor plating and a machine gun.

 - The Berserker: Junta Hulks have an ability called Berserk, which gives them +50% movement and attack damage for several turns.